Category: Habit Trackers

 Loop Habit Tracker

-Strides fails first because you must define measurable targets or goal metrics before logging progress.
+Strides fails first because it requires configuring measurable targets or goal metrics before logging completion before tracking habits.

 Verdict